Are you RICH and FAMOUS now that you’ve published a book?!?

 Do you sit at your desk all day, every day?

-I write most days at my desk, at least a little.
+I write most days, at least a little.
 (I can’t help it.)

 But I also love to work with friends, sing, and get outside…